December 28, 2017 Weather Forecast

 Hilo

-Today: Scattered showers after noon.
+Today: Scattered showers after 1pm.
 Widespread haze.
 Mostly sunny, with a high near 78.
-Calm wind becoming north northeast 5 to 8 mph.
+Calm wind becoming north northeast 5 to 8 mph in the afternoon.
 Chance of precipitation is 30%.
 New precipitation amounts of less than a tenth of an inch possible.

 Tonight: Scattered showers.
 Widespread haze.
 Mostly cloudy, with a low around 63.
 Light west northwest wind.
 Chance of precipitation is 50%.
 New precipitation amounts of less than a tenth of an inch possible.

 Tomorrow: Scattered showers.
+Widespread haze before 7am.
 Partly sunny, with a high near 79.
 Light and variable wind becoming north northeast 5 to 7 mph in the afternoon.
 Chance of precipitation is 50%.
 New precipitation amounts of less than a tenth of an inch possible.

 Kona

 Today: Isolated showers after noon.
-Partly sunny, with a high near 78.
+Mostly sunny, with a high near 78.
 Calm wind becoming west northwest 5 to 8 mph in the afternoon.
 Chance of precipitation is 20%.

 Tonight: Isolated showers before midnight.
 Partly cloudy, with a low around 62.
 North northwest wind around 5 mph becoming calm after midnight.
 Chance of precipitation is 20%.